open-telemetry/opentelemetry-java/docs/knowledge/api-design.md

 development, or periodically in staging/production.
 Check each argument once, at the first public entry point — internal methods called by that entry point do not need to re-validate.

+### SDK extension interfaces and SPIs

+These interfaces are called by the SDK, not directly by application developers.
+Examples include `Sampler`, `SpanExporter`, `SpanProcessor`, `LogRecordExporter`, `MetricExporter`, `MetricReader`, `ComponentProvider`, and SPI interfaces such as those in `sdk-extensions/autoconfigure-spi` (`ResourceProvider`, `AutoConfigurationCustomizerProvider`, etc.), `HttpSenderProvider`, and `ContextStorageProvider`.

+Because the SDK is NullAway-verified, a null argument here indicates a bug in the SDK itself, not misuse by an application developer.
+Use `Objects.requireNonNull` — a hard failure surfaces the bug immediately and unambiguously, which is preferable to silent degradation that would mask the underlying SDK defect.

 ### Where to implement guards

 Add guards in the concrete implementation class, or in an existing `default` interface method